Kemal-RC-GH/Final_Project-ROEM/README.md

 ✅ It uses at least one module from the Python Standard Library other than the random module.
 Please provide the name of the module you are using in your app.

-      Module name: Datetime
+      Module names: Datetime, JSON

 ✅ It contains at least one class written by you that has both properties and methods.
 It uses __init__() to let the class initialize the object's attributes (note that __init__() doesn't count as a method).

 This includes instantiating the class and using the methods in your app.
 Please provide below the file name and the line number(s) of at least one example of a class definition in your code as well as the names of two properties and two methods.

     File name for the class definition: app.py > class Users

-    Line number(s) for the class definition: from line 8 to line 27
+    Line number(s) for the class definition: from line 7 to line 23

     Name of two properties: self.users_file_path = users_file_path, self.USERS = self.load_users(),

-    Name of two methods: USERS, save_users.....
+    Name of two methods: USERS or load_users, save_users.....

-    File name and line numbers where the methods are used: USERS (line 29 and 100), save_users(line 131)....
+    File name and line numbers where the methods are used: USERS (line 26 and 94), save_users(line 125)....

 ✅ It makes use of JavaScript in the front end and uses the localStorage of the web browser.